Post-Closing Purchase Price Adjustment Clause Samples

 Post-Closing Purchase Price Adjustment.
 As promptly as possible, but in any event no later than the fifth (5th) Business Day following the final determination, in accordance with Section 2.5.3 and/or Section 2.5.4, of Company Indebtedness, Transaction Expenses, Transaction Bonus Payments, Working Capital, and Cash on Hand (respectively, the “Final Company Indebtedness”, “Final Transaction Expenses”, “Final Transaction Bonus Payments”, “Final Working Capital Amount,” and “Final Cash on Hand Amount”), a Purchase Price adjustment shall be made as follows: (a) if (i) the sum of (A) the Final Working Capital Amount, plus (B) the Final Cash on Hand Amount, minus (C) the Final Transaction Expenses, minus (D) the Final Transaction Bonus Payments, minus (E) the Final Company Indebtedness is less than (ii) the sum of (A) the Estimated Working Capital Amount, plus (B) the Estimated Cash on Hand Amount, minus (C) the Estimated Transaction Expenses, minus (D) the Estimated Transaction Bonus Payments, minus (E) the Estimated Company Indebtedness, then the Purchase Price will be reduced by an amount equal to such shortfall, and such shortfall amount shall be paid to the Buyer from the Escrow Account in accordance with the terms of the Escrow Agreement; or (b) if (i) the sum of (A) the Final Working Capital Amount, plus (B) the Final Cash on Hand Amount, minus (C) the Final Transaction Expenses, minus (D) the Final Transaction Bonus Payments, minus (E) the Final Company Indebtedness is greater than (ii) the sum of (A) the Estimated Working Capital Amount, plus (B) the Estimated Cash on Hand Amount, minus (C) the Estimated Transaction Expenses, minus (D) the Estimated Transaction Bonus Payments, minus (E) the Estimated Company Indebtedness, then the Purchase Price will be increased by an amount equal to such excess and the Buyer will pay such excess amount to the Sellers (in accordance with the Allocation Schedule) within five (5) Business Days after the determination of such excess amount by wire transfer of immediately available funds to the accounts specified by the Sellers’ Representative; provided that any payments in respect of Options shall be paid to the Company for further distribution to the Optionholders (in accordance with the Allocation Schedule), net of the amount, if any, required to be withheld under applicable Tax laws with respect to such payment.

 Post-Closing Purchase Price Adjustment.
-In the event that the Working Capital as reflected on the Audited Closing Balance Sheet is less than the Working Capital Target, then the Purchase Price will be adjusted downward, on a dollar-for-dollar basis, to reflect the lesser of (i) the decrease, if any, in Working Capital as reflected on the Audited Closing Balance Sheet from the amount of Working Capital reflected on the Preliminary Closing Balance Sheet or (ii) the amount, if any, by which the Working Capital reflected on the Audited Closing Balance Sheet is less than the Working Capital Target.
-Conversely, the Purchase Price will be adjusted upward, on a dollar-for dollar basis, to reflect the increase, if any, in the total Working Capital as reflected on the Audited Closing Balance Sheet from the amount of Working Capital reflected on the Preliminary Closing Balance Sheet, provided, however, that in no event shall such upward adjustment exceed the total amount of any adjustment to the Purchase Price made pursuant to Section 2.6(b) above.
-The post-closing adjustment to the Purchase Price, if any, shall be paid by Seller to Global from the Escrow Sum (or, at Seller's option, in cash) or by Global to Seller, as the case may be, in immediately available funds within ten (10) business days of delivery of the Audited Closing Balance Sheet, unless the Seller disputes any items on the Audited Closing Balance Sheet, in which case it shall be paid within ten (10) business days after the Independent Accountants finally determine the disputed item(s), and Global delivers to Seller an Audited Closing Balance Sheet modified to reflect such determination.
+In the event that the -------------------------------------- Working Capital as reflected on the Audited Closing Balance Sheet is less than $440,000, then the Purchase Price will be adjusted downward, on a dollar-for- dollar basis, to reflect the lesser of (i) the decrease, if any, in the total Working Capital as reflected on the Audited Closing Balance Sheet from the amount of Working Capital reflected on the Preliminary Closing Balance Sheet or (ii) the amount by which the Working Capital reflected on the Audited Closing Balance Sheet is less than $440,000.
+Conversely, the Purchase Price will be adjusted upward, on a dollar-for dollar basis, to reflect the increase if any, in the total Working Capital as reflected on the Audited Closing Balance Sheet from the amount of Working Capital reflected on the Preliminary Closing Balance Sheet, provided, however, that in no event shall such adjustment exceed the total amount of any adjustment to the Purchase Price made pursuant to Section ------- 2.5 above.
+The post-closing adjustment to the Purchase Price, if any, shall be --- paid by Sellers to Global or by Global to Sellers, as the case may be, in immediately available funds within ten (10) days of delivery of the Audited Closing Balance Sheet.

 Post-Closing Purchase Price Adjustment.
 Within three Business Days after the Closing Date Working Capital Statement being deemed final, a Purchase Price adjustment shall be made as follows: (i) in the event that the Closing Date Working Capital reflected on the Closing Date Working Capital Statement is less than the Estimated Working Capital, then the Purchase Price shall be adjusted downward in an amount equal to such difference; (ii) in the event that the Closing Date Working Capital reflected on the Closing Date Working Capital Statement exceeds the Estimated Closing Date Working Capital, then the Purchase Price shall be adjusted upward in an amount equal to such excess; (iii) to the extent a net downward adjustment is made to the Purchase Price, the Seller shall pay, within three Business Days of such determination, the amount of such difference to the Purchaser by wire transfer in immediately available funds together with interest thereon at a rate per annum equal to the sum of (A) the Prime Rate and (B) 1% (the “Interest Rate”); and (iv) to the extent a net upward adjustment is made to the Purchase Price, the Purchaser shall pay, within three Business Days of such determination, the amount of such excess to the Seller by wire transfer in immediately available funds together with interest thereon at the Interest Rate.